susannaopal/grand-budapest-hotel/README.md

 To navigate the website live, a server download is required.

--Download the [hotel server](https://github.com/turingschool-examples/webpack-starter-kit) and the [API based server](https://github.com/turingschool-examples/overlook-api).
+- Download the [hotel server](https://github.com/turingschool-examples/webpack-starter-kit) and the [API based server](https://github.com/turingschool-examples/overlook-api).
--Cd into both the server directory and then into the overlook-api directory.
+- Cd into both the server directory and then into the overlook-api directory.
--In the command line, run npm start
+- In the command line, run npm start
--Then clone down this repository:
+- Then clone down this repository:

--In your command line, cd into your local directory and clone down this repository - git clone git@github.com:susannaopal/grand-budapest-hotel.git -Install the necessary package dependencies -
+- In your command line, cd into your local directory and clone down this repository - git clone git@github.com:susannaopal/grand-budapest-hotel.git
+- Install the necessary package dependencies -
--npm install
+- npm install
--Run the command npm start
+- Run the command npm start
--With both the server running and this package, and visit http://localhost:8080/ in your browser.
+- With both the server running and this package, and visit http://localhost:8080/ in your browser.

 In order to access the features of the website, you will need to login first:
 - Use these test credentials (alternatively you can use any user's credentials from 1-50):